Zero PFAS II - Minimization and reduction PFAS input to Baltic Sea

-The Zero PFAS II project is a collaboration within the Baltic Sea region to step up efforts to reduce PFAS emissions.
-The project focuses on sharing and spreading information on PFAS among stakeholders in the region.
+The Zero PFAS II project was a collaboration within the Baltic Sea region to step up efforts to reduce PFAS emissions.
+The project focused on sharing and spreading information on PFAS among stakeholders in the region.

 Description